 Surdas was an eager student who wanted to learn about Spirituality.
 He met a Guru who accepted him as his disciple.
 The Guru found that Surdas was hampered by his quality of getting angry easily, which prevented him from learning.
 Thus, the Guru decided to make Surdas shed his anger.

-After a month, he eagerly went to his Guruji's ashram and same thing happened again.
+After a month, he eagerly went to his Guruji's ashram and the same thing was repeated.
 Surdas again became really angry and blamed the sweeper.
 After bathing, he met his Guru who asked Surdas to chant God's name for one more month.
-One month passed away and this time the same incident happened when Surdas went to meet his Guru.
-However, this time Surdas addressed him softly saying "Thank you.
+One month passed and this time the same incident happened when Surdas went to meet his Guru.
+However, this time Surdas addressed the sweeper softly saying "Thank you.
 You are my master.
 You have helped me to overcome my anger."
 The sweeper felt bad for his action.

 Moral of the story:

-1) A Guru knows what a student is lacking of and knows the ways that would teach him.
+1) Only a Guru knows what a student is lacking of and can give solutions.

 2) As a student, you must have faith in Guru's words and follow them with devotion.